PrefectHQ/prefect-dbt/README.md

 ## Welcome!

-Prefect integration for working with dbt
+`prefect-dbt` is a collection of Prefect integrations for working with dbt with your Prefect flows.

 ## Getting Started